-In this lesson, you will be introduced to three types of optical sensors: airborne film mapping cameras, airborne digital mapping cameras, and satellite imaging.
-Each has particular characteristics, advantages, and disadvantages, but the principles of image acquisition and processing are the largely the same, regardless of the sensor type.
+In this lesson, you will be introduced to three types of optical sensors: airborne film mapping cameras, airborne digital mapping cameras, and satellite imaging systems.
+Each has particular characteristics, advantages, and disadvantages, but the principles of image acquisition and processing are largely the same, regardless of the sensor type.
 Lesson 3 will cover photogrammetric processing of data from these sensors to produce orthophotos 1 and terrain models.

 The size, or scale, of objects in a remotely sensed image varies with terrain elevation and with the tilt of the sensor with respect to the ground, as shown in Figure 2.05.
 Accurate measurements cannot be made from an image without rectification, the process of removing tilt and relief displacement.
 In order to use a rectified image as a map, it must also be georeferenced to a ground coordinate system.

 If remotely sensed images are acquired such that there is overlap between them, then objects can be seen from multiple perspectives, creating a stereoscopic view, or stereomodel.
 A familiar application of this principle is the View-Master 2 toy many of us played with as children.
 The apparent shift of an object against a background due to a change in the observer's position is called parallax 3.
 Following the same principle as depth perception in human binocular vision, heights of objects and distances between them can be measured precisely from the degree of parallax in image space if the overlapping photos can be properly oriented with respect to each other, in other words, if the relative orientation is known (Figure 2.06).